CGPA vs GPA: Difference between CGPA and GPA

 Study Abroad Expert

-There is a huge difference between CGPA and GPA, but they are used to assess a student’s academic performance.
+There is a huge difference between CGPA and GPA.
+They are used to assess academic performance of a student.
 While CGPA is widely used in Indian institutions, GPA, on the other hand, is commonly used for admission to universities abroad and to assess the performance of international students.
 Check everything about GPA and CGPA, along with CGPA vs GPA, here.

 • CGPA to GPA Converter